Giving Old Computers to Staff and Students

 Where some people have made a significant contribution to the School, such as staff or completing a postgraduate research degree, they may apply to take ownership of equipment which has no further significant value to the School.

-All equipment purchased by CSE (but not on the UNSW asset register) remains the property of CSE until the Head of School or IT Manager decides to give it away.
+All equipment purchased by CSE (but not on the UNSW asset register) remains the property of CSE until the Head of School or IT Manager approves a change of ownership.

 This policy sets some guidelines for what computer assets the School is likely to give away and which people are likely to receive them.
 This policy is only intended to cover devices for storing and manipulating personal data.
 Eg: